Inflow-Music-Co/flow-social-token/README.md

 ```

 Once a Social Token has been registered, a new Social Token has been created and can be minted or burned by users with that capability to increment or decrement its supply.
+Tokens can be minted by users depositing FUSD into a collateral pool, which increases the `reserve` value.
+Tokens can be burned where FUSD from the collateral pool is returned to the user for a profit or loss and decreases the `reserve` value.

 If a user wants to mint new tokens the transaction code calls `getMintPrice(_ tokenId: String, _ amount: UFix64)`.
 This function returns the quote or the cost to mint new social tokens based on the reserve and criculating supply.
 It uses a bonding curve formula to calculate the price.